 Building near the boundary

-Certain types of buildings and structures are eligible for a Siting Variation Express application.
-Siting variation express is a streamlined process that provides you with a response from Council within three working days when you submit the application online.
+Certain types of buildings and structures are eligible for a siting variation express assessment application.This is a streamlined process that provides you with a response from Council within three working days from when you submit the application online.